Conservatories come in all shapes and sizes and each of these come with their own obstacles.

 You could even hang a floating shelf with lights fitted to the underside and create both storage and lighting at the same time.

-You will be forgiven in think a smaller rug suits a smaller room.
+You will be forgiven in thinking a smaller rug suits a smaller room.
 This is a common misconception.

 A large rug doesn’t break up the floor visually and tricks the mind into seeing a grander surface area.